 The Elders' in Residence dedicate the majority of their time supporting and encouraging Indigenous students and providing a cultural connection to them on their journey.
 They are also available to students, their families, and JIBC’s faculty and staff.

 Fall and Spring schedule - see Events for details.

-Please email firstname.lastname@example.org if you would like to set up a confidential one-on-one session in the Elders Lounge (Room AD134A by the gym), a classroom visit, or any other appointment.
+Please email firstname.lastname@example.org if you would like to set up a confidential one-on-one session in the Elders room, a classroom visit, or any other appointment.

 What is an Elder?

-An elder is an older Aboriginal person who adopts the role of a surrogate grandmother or grandfather.
-Elders possess a wealth of knowledge and life experiences with specific expertise in aboriginal culture that they are eager to share with the younger generations.
+An elder is an older Indigenous person who adopts the role of a surrogate grandmother or grandfather.
+Elders possess a wealth of knowledge and life experiences with specific expertise in an Indigenous culture that they are eager to share with the younger generations.

 The Elders will rotate on a monthly basis and be available from two to five days per month as their availability allows.

 The Elders-in-Residence activities will include:

 - To provide guidance, cultural and spiritual support to our students, staff and faculty through one-on-one guidance sessions.